DevonHope/Animal-Shelter-Registry-System/README.txt

   To build a GUI system for staff members to register clients and animals and then matchmake a client to an animal for optimal home situations for their pets.

 Installation/Building Instructions:
- Type in the exact commands in the Terminals:
-	1. make clean (This deletes the object files)
-	2. make (Creates and links all of the object files together to produce the executable 'cuACS')
+ Type in the the command,  make (Creates and links all of the object files together to produce the executable 'cuACS')

 Laucnhing Instructions:
 	Type in the exact command after compiling the program: ./cuACS

-* After execution, it will need to create it's build folder (build-cuACS-Desktop-Debug).
+If running from terminal after executing Makefile:
-  Once the program loads, it will execute code where it will create a folder (Animals) in that build folder, which contains the 5 animal files in persistent storage
+*  Once the program loads, it will execute code where it will create a folder (Animals) in the current folder (3004-2019).
+   It will then add the 5 animal files in the Animals folder from qrc resource file
-* When you are adding an animal, a save dialog will show up and will bring you to the build folder.
-In there, it will show the animals folder where we store our animal files for the program to read from
+* When you are adding an animal, a save dialog will show up and will bring you to the current folder.
+In there, it will show the Aniamals folder where we store our animal files for the program to read from.
+  Thus, you will need to save it there everytime you want to add an animal